azfar672/notes/qa.md

 Here are several questions that I'd like you to respond to to help me select my team members.
-Please answer in as much detail as possible, as this will be my main criterion for selecting the members:
+Please answer in as much detail as possible, as this will be my main criterion for selecting the members.
+Please also state your preference of "Manual Tester" or "Automated Tester"

 Problem: